RealFictionFactory/demo-yabbd-android/README.md

 ## Yet Another Boing Ball Demo

-Back to the days when real computers first emerged, and users genuinely reveled in the joy of using them.
-It was in 1984, at the CES trade show, that a machine was unveiled, turning the computer market upside down.
-The Amiga 1000, with its iconic Boing Ball demo stealing the spotlight, caused a worldwide jaw-drop.
-It took many years for the world to truly catch up.
+Back in the days when real computers first emerged and users genuinely rejoiced in the joy of using them, a machine appeared that turned the computer market upside down.
+At the 1984 CES trade show, the Amiga 1000 was unveiled — and its now-iconic Boing Ball demo, stealing the spotlight, caused a worldwide jaw-drop.
+It took years for the industry to truly catch up.

-The project features two core Compose components: one responsible for rendering and animating the Boing Ball on a canvas (BoingBall.kt), and another dedicated solely to drawing the background (BoingBallBackground.kt).
+This project features two core Jetpack Compose components: one responsible for rendering and animating the Boing Ball on a canvas (BoingBall.kt), and another dedicated solely to drawing the background (BoingBallBackground.kt).

 *(For the Boing Ball component, I used some help from AI to handle the more complex parts of the 3D math.)*

-- Amiga and Boing Ball are trademarks of Amiga Inc. (or whoever currently own it)
+- Amiga and Boing Ball are trademarks of Amiga Inc. (or whichever entity currently holds them)
 - The original Boing Ball demo was created by RJ Mical and Dale Luck.

 ## License